Stremio/stremio-addon-guide/docs/step8.md

 Stremio add-ons require hosting in order to be published.

-If you've built a great add-on, and need help with hosting your add-on, you are welcome to contact us at [addons@stremio.com](addons@stremio.com)
+If you've built a great add-on, and need help with hosting it, you are welcome to contact us at [addons@stremio.com](addons@stremio.com)

 ### Publishing to Stremio